q77763429/Demo/README.md

 # Demo
-It is a demo for creating gitHub project.  (gitgnore:node license:MIT License)
+It is a demo for creating gitHub project.

+## 设置
+(gitgnore:node license:MIT License)